unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 ### Mission and Philosophy

 unfoldingWord translation resources are developed under Creative Commons Attribution-ShareAlike 4.0 licenses to provide the global church with high-quality, interconnected Bible translation tools.
-The ecosystem serves **Mother Tongue Translators (MTTs)** who use **gateway languages** as their bridge to translate Scripture into their **heart languages**.
+The ecosystem serves **Mother Tongue Translators (MTTs)** who use **Strategic Languages** (formerly known as Gateway Languages) as their bridge to translate Scripture into their **heart languages**.

 ### Key Definitions

-**Gateway Languages**: Strategic languages (such as English, Spanish, French, Portuguese, Hindi) that serve as intermediary bridges between the original biblical languages (Hebrew, Greek, Aramaic) and target heart languages.
-Gateway languages are major languages that Mother Tongue Translators can understand and use as a foundation for translating Scripture into their native languages.
+**Strategic Languages**: Strategic languages (such as English, Spanish, French, Portuguese, Hindi) that serve as intermediary bridges between the original biblical languages (Hebrew, Greek, Aramaic) and target heart languages.
+Strategic Languages are major languages that Mother Tongue Translators can understand and use as a foundation for translating Scripture into their native languages.

 **Mother Tongue Translators (MTTs)**: Translators who are native speakers of the target language and are working to translate Scripture into their own heart language - the language they know best and speak most naturally.